Updated: June 18, 2025

 Factors affecting monthly payments

 Mortgage providers extend loans according to their own eligibility criteria.
-These criteria can indirectly impact your monthly payments on a £50,000 mortgage due to the subsequent rate extended or term of the loan.
-However, there are other factors that could make your monthly payment higher or lower too.
-They are:
+These criteria can indirectly impact your monthly payments on a £50,000 mortgage due to the subsequent rate extended or the term of the loan.
+However, there are other factors that could make your monthly payment higher or lower, too.

 Credit history